-I call these cookies Café-Style because they have that bumpy top that you always see on the mouth-watering cookies behind the café counter.
-It’s quite easy to create, actually– all you have to do is roll your cookie dough into a ball, tear it in half, and smush the two halves together, torn-side up.
+I call these cookies Café-Style because they're giant, and they have that bumpy top that you always see on the mouth-watering cookies behind the café counter.
+It's quite easy to create, actually-- all you have to do is roll your cookie dough into a ball, tear it in half, and smush the two halves together, torn-side up.
 Voila!
 Bumpy, lumpy, rustic-looking cookies.

 - 2 cups + 2 tablespoons all purpose flour